creativescala/creative-scala/src/pages/expressions/literals.md

 As you can see, the type is called `Double`.

-Numbers are well and good, but what about text.
+Numbers are well and good, but what about text?
 Scala's `String` type represents a sequence of characters.
 We write literal strings by putting their contents in double quotes.

 ```scala mdoc
 "To be fond of dancing was a certain step towards falling in love."